djspiewak/sparse/README.md

 ## Ongoing

 Uh, I'm still working on stuff.
 The test suite is about the furthest you can get from "comprehensive" and still have any self respect.
 I want to extend the `parse` evaluator a bit to allow for non-greedy strategies (the greedy strategy has some disadvantages, especially with suffix terms).
 Performance is probably somewhere between "awful" and "Ctrl-C", so keep that in mind if you play with things.

+## Legal

+This project (and all contributions) are licensed under the Apache License v2.0.
+Copyright is held by Daniel Spiewak, just to avoid insanity, confusion and despair.
+Opening a pull request implies that you agree to license your contributions under the Apache License v2.0.
+Don't open a pull request if you don't know what this means.
+For more details, see the `LICENSE.txt` file.